arizvisa/ida-minsc/docs/static/install.rst

 ---------------------

-This plugin requires IDA Pro to be installed along with the IDAPython plugin for the Python 2.x series.
-IDA versions 6.8 up to 7.5.200619 (SP2) are supported.
-The installation steps described within this document assume that you're not using the bundled Python instance and have instead installed a Python 2.x interpreter separately.
-If you have specified the usage of the Python 3.x for the IDAPython plugin at the time of installation, please review the `Downgrading the IDAPython version to Python 2.x`_ section for your platform.
+This plugin requires IDA Pro to be installed along with the IDAPython plugin IDA versions 6.8 up to 7.6.210319 are supported.
+Both versions of the Python interpreter, the Python 2.x series, and the Python 3.x series are supported.
+The installation steps described within this document assume that you're not using the bundled Python instance and have instead installed a Python interpreter separately.
+Despite the support for both Python 2.x and Python 3.x series, if you have specified the usage of the Python 3.x for the IDAPython plugin and want to change it, please review the `Downgrading the IDAPython version to Python 2.x`_ section for your platform.

 ----------------------------
 Installing the actual plugin